EPTIC

 Each language combination component in EPTIC includes the following subcorpora:

 EPTIC is also a multilingual corpus, which includes several language combinations and translation/interpreting directions.
 All language combinations feature English as one of the languages involved.
-The subcorpora completed so far are: English>French, French>English, English>Italian, Italian>English, Polish>English.
+The subcorpora completed so far are: English>French, French>English, English>Italian, Italian>English, Polish>English, English>Slovenian, English>German, English>Finnish.

 Sizes of individual language components